Batch payment processing

 Companies that rely on manual payment processing methods face increasingly difficult issues.

-Time marches on, and the world around us – including customers, suppliers, and business partners increasingly rely on electronic invoicing and payment methods.
+Time marches on, and the world around us – including customers, suppliers, and business partners – increasingly relies on electronic invoicing and payment methods.
 Businesses that fail to keep up with the times will find that their processes slow to a crawl.

 Another factor that plagues companies is the complexity of doing business as they scale up.
 Over time, a company will increase its throughput, which means an ever-larger number of items that must be processed for payment.